 Busisiwe Dlamini is an experienced macroeconomist with over 30 years of exposure and working as an economist; supervising and providing economic research on pertinent issues, analyzing domestic, regional and international economic developments to inform authorities and policy makers to take informed policy decisions on different sectors of the economy.

 Busisiwe worked at the Central Bank of Eswatini for 25 years eight of which as Director of the Economics department, providing updates on domestic, regional and international developments to the Bank’s executive committee and Bankers Association meetings.

-Peter Simbani is the Acting Chief Director, Department of Economic Planning and Development which is responsible for the formulation of the medium to long-term development plans for the country, the formulation of the public sector investment programme and monitoring the performance of sector plans.
-He has over 27 years’ experience in aid and debt management.
+Peter Simbani heads the Department of Economic Planning and Development of Malawi which is responsible for the formulation of the medium to long-term development plans for the country, the formulation of the public-sector investment programme and monitoring the performance of sector plans.
+He has over 27 years of experience in aid and debt management.

 Rambarassah Veenay is Director of Investment at the National Pensions Fund of Mauritius, managing the portfolio of all the funds falling under the National Pensions Scheme.
 Prior to his service at the National Pensions Fund of Mauritius, Mr. Veenay was a Project Finance Manager for Ebene Cybercity Project in Mauritius.

 He holds MSc.
 In Finance and Investment and ACCA designation and has over 20 years of experience, primarily in the finance and accounting field.
 He is the Non-Executive Director representing the constituency comprising All Other Shareholders.